dsondak/optRBC/README.md

 * `uy`, `temperature`: Vertical velocity and temperature fields in binary format.
 Used for restarts.
 Note that `ux` can be computed from `uy` in 2D from the continuity equation.

+## Contributing to the Project
+Contributions to the code are very welcome.
+To contribute, please do the following:
+1. Create a new issue
+2. Move that issue to "In Progress" on the Kanban board
+3. Create a new branch
+4. Push your changes on that branch
+5. When you're ready, make PR to `main`
+6. After making the PR, link the issue with that PR
+7. Continue making changes on that branch until they are approved to be merged to `main`

 ## References
 <a id="1">[1]</a>
 Sondak, D., Smith, L.M., Waleffe, F. (2015).